Counselor/Teaching Assistant – Residential Program

 Physical Characteristics of a Counselor

-- The Counselor picks up to 20 lbs occasionally, and/or up to 10 lbs. frequently or constantly to move objects.
-Physical demands are in excess of sitting, and requires walking or standing to a significant degree.
-The Residential Counselor moves throughout the campus with the assigned group of children, often climbing stairs, stooping, kneeling, crouching, reaching and working with his hands.
+- The Counselor will exert up to 40 lbs of force occasionally, and/up to 20 lbs of force frequently, and/or a negligible amount of force constantly to move objects.
+Physical demands are in excess of sitting, and require walking or standing to a significant degree.
+The Counselor is required to move throughout the campus on a routine basis and execute program operations.

-- Adequate hearing required to receive and give detailed information through oral communication.
+- Hearing used for those activities which require ability to receive and give detailed information through oral communication.

-- Talking is important for those activities in which workers must impart oral information to students, instructors, and staff.
-In these activities he conveys detailed or important spoken instruction to other workers and students accurately, loudly, or quickly.
+- Talking is frequent for those activities in which employees must impart oral information to students, parents, facility, and SIG staff.
+In these activities the Counselor conveys detailed or important spoken instructions to students and other employees accurately, loudly, or quickly.

-- Able to work with and without air conditioning during the hot and humid weather conditions of the summer.
+- Ability to live with and work with and without air conditioning during the hot, humid weather conditions of the summer.

-- Equipment used includes cellular telephones, walkie-talkies, projectors, and cassette, computers, recreational equipment (balls, life preservers, bats, soccer and fencing protective gear); and various office machines.
+- Equipment used includes cellular telephone, walkie-talkies, computers, recreational equipment, and various office equipment (photo-copier, fax machine, scanner).